AmethystBird/COMP3016-Lab-Tasks/Lab2/README.md

 The program in [Task 2](/Lab2/Tasks/Task2/), asks the user for the user's name & favourite fruit.
 However, the code is unfinished.
 The code needs to write the information that the user inputs to a file, then read the file & lastly print the information from the file to the terminal.
 Your task is to implement the rest of this program.

 ### Position Pointers
 Files use file-position pointers to determine where they are currently being operated on.
 By default, the file-position pointer starts at the beginning of the file's contents.
 However, in order to read text from files from specific points, the use of the ```seekg()``` function can be used to shift the file-position pointer.
-In the code demonstrated below, only the second line of the file is printed:
+In the code from [PositionPointers1](/Lab2/Examples/PositionPointers1/) demonstrated below, only the second line of the file is printed:

 ```c++
 #include <iostream>